 The headshell has the same function as a head but is for a 1/2 inch cartridge mounting system; most commonly found on the "S-shaped" tonearm.

 Don't follow the 'primrose path' of needles!

 Most people would naturally expect that all they have to do is search for the needle they require by simply

 having the model number of the turntable.
 However cross referencing your needle by model number alone is very dangerous for the following reasons:

-someone changes the cartridge/needle combo after the turntable/phonograph was originally purchased, in an effort to upgrade the sound, and so again it could have
+C) Often someone changes the cartridge/needle combo after the turntable/phonograph was originally purchased, in an effort to upgrade the sound, and so again it could have almost anything installed.

 That being said, we offer the following conclusion which is the supreme focal point of this article.

 foolproof way to get the right needle the 1st time is to focus completely on the number of the cartridge or needle that is currently installed, not necessarily the model

 number (tho that still may help).
 But beware the two stumbling blocks: